delabassee/website-template/ex4.md

  import javax.security.enterprise.identitystore.IdentityStore;
 ```

 We need to implement the [validate](https://javaee.github.io/javaee-spec/javadocs/javax/security/enterprise/identitystore/CredentialValidationResult.html) method.
 This method will receive the credential of the user and will validate the user based on his/her details stored somewhere.
-For this exercice, we will store those details in a simple map in memory, which again is not secure but just image that from this method you can fetch the user details from any secure store.
+For this exercice, we will simply store those details in an in-memory map, which again is not very secure!
+In a real application, your custom *IdentityStore* would fetch the user information from a secure store.

 Add this code to create and populate the map that will hold our users.